 When the wind whips up, I love the brackish waters from Snook Haven to the canals of Ft.
 Myers, and down through the vast stretches of the Glades and across Alligator Alley for that is where one can find an abundance of excellent fishing.
-Yaking the brackish waters of our canals, streams and rivers will pit you up against some hefty critters on the rod, fly and gators in your eye.
+Yakking the brackish waters of our canals, streams and rivers will pit you up against some hefty critters on the rod, fly and gators in your eye.
 Caution should be taken when angling these waters in late winter to early spring for gators are on the prowl for a mate.
 They can be extremely aggressive and that yak you’re in only is of a different color, get my drift?
 Stay away or make noise when approaching basking reptiles.
-Otherwise, happy hunting for the first fishes on our list The Tiger Fish and a Super Fish it is too.
+Otherwise, happy hunting for the first fishes on our list The Tiger Fish and a super fish it is too.

 Super Mayan cichlid that is!
 The Mayan cichlid (pronounced sick-lid) is a small fish, about five to ten inches in length, with dark vertical stripes and a blue spot at the base of its tail.
 The Mayan cichlid is an “exotic” fish from Central America that was discovered in Everglades National Park fourteen years ago.
 It is not known who brought it to Florida, but since its arrival this fish has spread rapidly throughout most of the Everglades, from the saltwater estuaries of Florida Bay to as far north as canals in Palm Beach County and west through-out Ft.
 Myers.